girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Projects/Object Detection/README.md

 # Object detection using deep learning with OpenCV and Python

-OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.

 When it comes to object detection, popular detection frameworks are
  * YOLO
  * SSD
  * Faster R-CNN

- Support for running YOLO/DarkNet has been added to OpenCV dnn module recently.

  ## Dependencies
   * opencv